 The Emerging Professional Award demonstrates the CSLA’s commitment towards landscape architects in the early stages of their careers.
-The Award is intended for emerging professionals who:

 2015 - Sarah Lacombe